skydive4000/PFSS/README.md

 ## Description

-This LUA-Script collects telemetry data on your receiver.
+This LUA-Script collects telemetry data and saves a summary on your receiver.

 After arming**, the following Data is updated:
 - Date and time (at the time arming)